kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

   - On Lehon before leaving for the Star Forge (the conversation starting *What are your thoughts now?*)
   - On the Ebon Hawk after flying to the Star Forge but before leaving the ship; Canderous is your man to the end.

-**Complete "Chieftain in Need"**
-- This requires either killing Freyyr in the Lower Shadowlands and then informing Chuundar in the Chieftain's Hall, or showing Freyyr the blade from the Ritual Beast to force a confrontation in the Chieftain's Hall.
-As usual, any completion fulfills this task.

 **Complete "Finding Dustil"**
 - This requires acquiring a second Star Map and speaking with Carth a total of eight times.
 Jordo will then find you and Carth on a Star Map planet, allowing Dustil Onasi to appear in the Sith Academy on Korriban.
 Either killing him or showing him evidence of the Sith's true nature completes the quest.